Conformal field theory on the plane: Free bosons

-In Section \ref{sectvf}, we showed how the Virasoro symmetry algebra is encoded in the Virasoro field $T(y)$.
-Similarly, we now introduce the holomorphic \textbf{\boldmath $\hat{\mathfrak{u}}_1$ current} {u1 current@$\hat{\mathfrak{u}}_1$ current} $J(y)$, the symmetry field which encodes the symmetry algebra of free bosonic theories.
+In Section \ref{secem}, we showed how the Virasoro symmetry algebra is encoded in the energy-momentum tensor $T(y)$.
+Similarly, we now introduce the holomorphic \textbf{\boldmath $\hat{\mathfrak{u}}_1$ current} {current!u1@$\hat{\mathfrak{u}}_1$---} $J(y)$, the symmetry field that encodes the symmetry algebra of free bosonic theories.
 This field is characterized by the OPE